 How long does it take to get rid of pantry moths?

-I wish that I were able to wave a magic wand and give you an exact time-frame for when your infestation will be completely eradicated, but alas, it is not so simple.
-Thus, I implore you to answer the following queries to the best of your abilities.
-Doing so will allow the situation to be properly deduced.
+I wish I could use a magic wand to tell you exactly when your infestation will be eradicated, but unfortunately, it's not that simple.
+Thus, I implore you to answer the following queries to the best of your ability to help us better understand the situation.

 1. Is it pantry moths that you are seeing (and not a clothing moth)?